HES 601 The Past, Present, & Future of Higher Education (3 hrs)

 This course analyzes college cost trends related to tuition and living expenses.
 Various approaches to calculating and funding student need are presented.
 Focus is placed on current funding sources – government, private, loan and grant – for both undergraduate and graduate studies.

-HES 625 Student Development and Services on the Modern Campus (3 hrs)
+HES 625 Student Development & Services on the Modern Campus (3 hrs)

 This course examines the construction and use of integrated data systems in today's higher education institutions.
 Emphasis is placed on the use of data systems to support student services, human resources, and other administrative and educational functions.
 Using knowledge gained and their own imaginations, students will construct several data systems designed to improve university functions.

-HES 640 Branding and Enrollment Management (3 hrs)
+HES 640 Branding & Enrollment Management (3 hrs)